Colorado Highways: US 34

 US 34 goes through the Big Thompson Canyon between Loveland and Estes Park.
 It may only be twenty miles as the crow flies, but the drive takes about 40 minutes, because the road is forced to follow the canyon, which is seriously curvy.
 You can average only about 40 mph.
 Passing lanes lane provided every once in a while, in case you get stuck behind a slow vehicle.
 Then, eight miles west of Loveland, US 34 goes through an area of the canyon called "The Narrows".
 Yes, it is very narrow.
 There's only room for the two lanes of the roadway and the river.
 Several hairpin turns exist in the Narrows.
 Then, immediately east of the Narrows, US 34 finally breaks free out of the canyon.

 West of Loveland, US 34 becomes five lanes wide (center lane left turn) at the intersection with Glade Road.
 From there through Loveland, US 34 is Eisenhower Blvd.
 Right in the middle of Loveland, US 34 intersects US 287.
 At that point, though, US 287 is on two one-way streets, so 34 hits it twice.
 Southbound is at Cleveland Ave., northbound at Lincoln Ave.
 US 34 then emerges on the east side of Loveland as a four-lane divided expressway, and heads due east toward I-25.
-The interchange with I-25, Exit 257, is a nasty cloverleaf with 25mph ramp speeds.
-Monstrous development is also going on around the interchange, compounding the problem.
+The interchange with I-25, Exit 257, is a partial cloverleaf.
 East of I-25, US 34 continues east as a four-lane divided expressway with a 65mph speed limit.
 Two places, there are at-grade railway crossings, which use standard signal lights instead of red, flashing lights.

 Now the US 34 business route through Greeley.
 The western split is six miles east of I-25.
 Eastbound, BR 34 cuts off to the right as a two lane exit, and then takes a flyover off to the northeast, while Bypass 34 continues due east.
 US 34 used to drop down to two lanes east of the interchange, but a project in 1998 took care of that.